 Back in the UK he sang Wolfram in Keith Warner’s production of Tanhäuser and created the role of Maxim in Joseph’s opera Rebecca for Opera North.
 As a concert singer he has appeared with many leading orchestras and conductors, including the Berlin Philharmonic, and made an extended tour Australia for the ABC.
 As a recitalist he has given numerous broadcasts of German, French and English song on BBC Radio 3.

-Always dedicated to training new generations of performers, he was Director of Opera at the Royal Academy of music and set up British Youth Opera.
-He then created his own company, Travelling Opera, which presented medium scale productions of opera and musical theatre and toured extensively in the UK, with seasons in London at the South Bank and Barbican Concert Halls and Sadlers Wells.
+Always dedicated to training new generations of performers, he was Director of Opera at the Royal Academy of Music and set up British Youth Opera.
+He then created his own company, Travelling Opera, which presented medium scale productions of opera and musical theatre throughout the UK, giving London seasons at Sadlers Wells and the South Bank and Barbican Concert Halls.
 This involved his translating and creating new performing versions of the repertoire, which he directed and conducted.

 He has taught at the Trinity Laban Conservatoire of Music and Dance for over 20 years, and also worked at The Drama Centre at Central St Martin’s and at Cambridge, City and Sussex Universities.
 As a trained yoga teacher he successfully incorporates its principles into his teaching.